Ankito45/Shell-Scripting-Projects/README.md

 # Set token as environment variable
 export GITHUB_TOKEN="ghp_xxxxxxxxxxxxxxxxxxxx"
 ```
-## Enhancements

-Possible improvements to the script:
-- Add error handling for API rate limits
-- Display additional user information (permissions, contributions)
-- Support for pagination (repos with 100+ collaborators)
-- Export results to CSV or JSON format
-- Filter users by permission level

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.